Tuli Kupferberg: Biography

 In 1964, Kupferberg formed the satirical rock group the Fugs with poet Ed Sanders.

 Kupferberg was active in New York pacifist-anarchist circles.
 In 1965 he was one of the lecturers at the newly founded Free University of New York.

 He appeared as a machine-gun-toting soldier policing Manhattan in W.R.: Mysteries of the Organism, a 1971 film about the revolutionary psychiatrist Wilhelm Reich by Dušan Makavejev.

-An anti-police-brutality skit from his Revolting Theatre appeared in the 1971 Richard Pryor underground film Dynamite Chicken.
+An anti-police-brutality skit from his Revolting Theatre appeared in the 1971 underground film Dynamite Chicken directed by Ernest Pintoff, and featuring Richard Pryor.

 In 1972, Kupferberg played the role of God in the Canadian experimental film Voulez-vous coucher avec God?.
 Kupferberg later appeared in the music video for Williamsburg Will Oldham Horror by Jeffrey Lewis.

 Kupferberg suffered a stroke in April 2009 at his home in New York City, which left him severely visually impaired and in need of regular nursing care.
 After treatment for a number of days at a New York hospital, followed by convalescence at a nursing home, he recuperated at home.

 Kupferberg died in New York Downtown Hospital in Manhattan of kidney failure and sepsis on July 12, 2010.
 In 2008, in one of his last interviews, he told Mojo Magazine, "Nobody who lived through the '50s thought the '60s could've existed.
 So there's always hope."

+A documentary film titled "Tuli Tuli Tuli, 1001 Ways to Be Joyfully Revolted" is dedicated to him.
+Directed by David Liver, the film features contributions from figures such as Jeffrey Lewis and Thurston Moore, and is expected to be released by the end of 2025.